osmanorhan/fakend/README.md

 id | - | return id for record
 title | length[integer] | title formatted string
 description | length[integer], html[boolean] | long text formatted string
-numberBetween | min[integer], max[integer] | provies a number given range
+numberBetween | min[integer], max[integer] | provides a number in given range
 date | from[string], e.g: -4 year, to[string] e.g +1 day | returns a iso_8601 date in given range
 boolean | - | returns boolean value in 50% change
-random | vales[array] | return selected value in given array
+random | vales[array] | return selected value from given array
 url | - | returns random rul
 json | - | -
-imageUrl | required[boolean], type['avatar or default'] | returns an random image url from lorempixel.com
+imageUrl | required[boolean], type['avatar or default'] | returns a random image url from lorempixel.com
 mimeType | - | returns mime type for files
 firstname | - | returns real name
 lastName | - | returns real lastname
 html | - | returns html formatted text

-#### How to generate model classes
+#### How to generate model class
+First, you

-parser.php in Fakend/Bin is used to generate php model classes.
-You need to navigate this folder first then you can execute following command to generate schema files.
+"parser" executable symbolic link has been generated during install progress in first step.
+When you navigate to root directory folder then you can execute following command to generate schema files.
 ```sh
 php parser generate [modelName]
 ```
-path is full path of ember model folder.
-It is required.
-If you provide just this option, fakend will generate php schema classes all models. modelName is single model name to generate/update single model file.
-It is optional.
+If you do not provide modelName, fakend will generate php schema classes for all models. **modelName** is single model name to generate/update single model file.

 ```sh
 #Example command
 php parser post.js
 ```
-This will generate Schema/Post.php and will consist of ember model's attributes.
+This will generate **/api/Schema/Post.php** and will consist of model's attributes.

 #### How to use

-Fakend is only provides GET metods currently.
-In order to generate json files, you need to add Fakend class in your PHP file first.
+Fakend ships with basic silex app at api/ directory and each Fakend provides CRUD metods(GET/POST/PUT/DELETE) endpoint will be generated and placed at this file.
+New endpoints will be append end of this file.

+If you want to optimize or change methods you can use followings.
+In index.php:

 ```php
 use Fakend\FakendFactory;
 ```
+This adds fakend base class.

 Fakend uses League's Fractal library for serializations.
 You can use following default fractal serializers or you can use your own custom serializer class to format your response data.

 ```php
 use League\Fractal\Serializer\JsonApiSerializer;
 use League\Fractal\Serializer\DataArraySerializer;
 use League\Fractal\Serializer\ArraySerializer;
 ```

-A basic custom .net web api serializer has been added to project as an example.
+A basic custom .NET web api serializer has been added to project as an example.

 ```php
 use Fakend\Presentation\Serializers\WebApiSerializer;
 ```

 Then you need to initialize related model class and need to pass serializer.

 ```php
 $post = FakendFactory::create('post');
 $post->setSerializer(new JsonApiSerializer());
 $return = $post->setMeta(array('totalCount' => 11))->getMany(5);
 ```
-You can use:
+From **$post** variable, you can call:

 Method  | Description